 Changing seasons always make Da-da think of hippies.
 Some of you may recall those heady days at the latter half of the '60s (Da-da was just a microtot), when those hippie folk painted that famous bus and went on that archetypal road trip, documented by Tom Wolfe.
-Well, those folks inspired a lot of other folks.
+Those folks of course inspired a lot of other folks.

 Before they left on their own grand adventure, c.
 1970, the hippies in Young Master Da-da's neighborhood, like any proper hippies, painted their Volkswagon bus with flowers and peace symbols and unicorn psychedelia.
-It was not only de rigeur for the time, it was also a noble, unifying gesture, to be sure.
+It was not only de rigeur for the time, it was perhaps a noble, unifying gesture.
+Perhaps.
 And Young Master Da-da, then about five, watched them do this, in fascination of the abomination.

-While painting their teutonic vehicle with garish, unteutonic colors, the hippies noticed this five-year-old tow-headed boy watching them.
-They smiled, probably thinking, "What sweet, innocent youth," but what little Da-da was really thinking was, "My God, they're ruining the paint."
+While painting their teutonic vehicle with unteutonic colors, the hippies noticed this five-year-old tow-headed boy watching them.
+They smiled, probably thinking, "What sweet, innocent youth," but what little Da-da was really thinking was, "MY GOD, they're ruining the car's paint job."

 Young Master Da-da had seen his father wax their own car (they also had VWs, a white Herbie and a blue bug, curiously unnamed), so he knew how much work it was.
-He scowled at the hippies, thinking them supremely irresponsible.
-One of them noticed Young Da-da watching them, a blonde girl with a kind face, wearing a, "Yellow Submarine," shirt.
-She plucked a flower from their front yard and presented it to Young Master Da-da to cheer him up.
+He scowled at the hippies, thinking them irresponsible.
+This was no doubt parental brainwashing.
+One of the flower people noticed Young Da-da watching them, a blonde girl with a round face wearing a, "Yellow Submarine," shirt.
+She plucked a daisy from their front yard (seriously) and presented it to Young Master Da-da to cheer him up.

-"Would you like a flower, little boy?" she asked, gently.
+"Would you like a flower, little boy?" she asked, smiling.

 "Get a job, hippy!"
 Young Da-da yelled.

-The group took a step toward Young Da-da, but he froze them with: "Touch me and the cops are here in ten seconds."
-Yes, Da-da was a sharp little Nazi at five.
+The group took a step toward Young Master Da-da, but he froze them with: "Touch me and cops are here in ten seconds."
+Yes, Da-da was a sharp little five-year-old Nazi.

-They stopped, deflated, their LOVE balloon popped by a proto-Reaganite, so sad to see in Da-da's minds-eye.
+They stopped, deflated, their LOVE balloon popped by a seeming proto-Reaganite, so sad to see in Da-da's minds-eye.
 The flower girl was right, of course, though Da-da's certainly not toting that conservative banner today (Da-da thinks fighting about politics and sports is dumb).
-Indeed, for a short time, Young Da-da thought Nixon and Reagan were great guys (Da-da can't believe it, either.), but like the talking snowman said, "Ah, youth."
+Indeed, for a short time, Young Da-da thought Nixon and Reagan were great guys (compared to the last 20 years of politicians, perhaps they weren't so bad), but like the talking snowman said...
+"Ah, youth."
 Unfortunately, that long-lost, peace-love-hippy, "FURTHER" zeal has been deflated even further, looking like this today:

 You'll be happy to know that Da-da tracked down those hippes from so long ago and apologized, and he's since renovated and greened-up that old VW bus.
 Da-da would drive it to this day if he didn't have to water it so much.